urbi-mobility/react-native-urbi-ui/README.md

     import ButtonCompact from 'react-native-urbi-ui/molecules/buttons/ButtonCompact';

+The design system makes use of an icon font which you must include in your app.
+The font can be installed by copying the `showcase/android/app/src/main/assets/fonts/urbi.ttf` file into your own app's `android/app/src/main/assets/fonts` folder (create it if it doesn't exist), and by adding that same file to your iOS project's resources, making sure it's copied in the `Copy resources` build phase.

 All components/molecules come with their own Typescript definitions.
 However, if you're using Typescript, you might want to adjust the `compilerOptions.paths` field inside your `tsconfig.json` to include these lines:

     {